-Stub web services easily using QuickMocker
+Stub web API easily using QuickMocker

 QuickMocker is a relatively new, yet one of the most powerful and rapidly rising online API mocking tools.
 The main purpose of QuickMocker is allowing programmers to stub web services in a very simple and seamless way and on the other hand to support many important features that software engineers might need while developing, debugging and testing their apps.
 Combining these aspects was not the easiest task and it took a bit more than 1 year to get where we are now.
 Despite all the challenges, it was a very interesting and fun journey.